PlutoZhang/ztrial-scenarios/scenario_2.md

 - Extend Zowe Web UI by creating and deploying an application plug-in on Zowe Desktop
 - Extend Zowe CLI by creating a Zowe CLI plug-in to access the API

-No previous knowledge of Zowe or API design is needed but some knowledge of API and Command Line will be helpful.
+No previous knowledge of Zowe is needed but some knowledge of API and command line will be helpful.
 Please wait a moment while your development environment loads (this takes a minute or so).
 When it loads, get started by extending the API.

 ## Step 1: Extend the Zowe API

-In this step, you will add some missing code to expose an API in API Medidation Layer and then access your API service endpoints to ensure that it works.
+In this step, you will add the missing code to expose an API in API Medidation Layer and then access your API service endpoints to ensure that it works.

 The sample API used in this step is a Node.js API for finding cars and accounts for a dealership.
 This API which has some missing features will be running in the API Catalog of the API Mediation Layer.
 You will view the current API, add the missing code for the feature, redeploy it and then test that the API service endpoint works.